silene/path/README.md

-- There is neither path regularization nor bidirectional illumination, so diffuse surfaces indirectly illuminated by reflective or refractive bounces will look very noisy.
+- There is neither path regularization nor bidirectional illumination, so diffuse surfaces indirectly illuminated by reflective or refractive materials will look very noisy.

+- Texture colors are poorly approximated by spectral distributions.

 - Too many caveats to list exhaustively.